mosheikh10/Linux/README.md

 # What’s Inside 📂

 # 📝 Beginner-Friendly Notes
 Step-by-step notes covering key Linux topics such as:
-- Setting up and running Linux on a Virtual Machine
 - Navigating the filesystem with basic commands
 - File and directory management
-- Understanding and modifying permissions
 - Useful shortcuts and tricks I’ve picked up along the way

 # 🎮 Practical Challenges